 - Golden Garden Hostel:

-- I honestly think the tent experience may be better than being in the mixed dorms in the house…because the dorm beds are so annoyingly small and flimsy, and cramped space for luggage.
-Also, the house only has 1 bathroom which is ALWAYS full…and all alternate bathrooms are outside by the tent.
-Being in the tent outside, you’re still comfy on beds, closer to multiple available bathrooms, and less noise of too many people in one room.
+- I think the tents may be better than mixed dorms in the house…dorm beds annoyingly small/flimsy, cramped luggage space.
+House only has 1 bathroom which is ALWAYS used…and all alternate bathrooms are outside by the tents.
+So being in the tent outside gives you comfy beds, more space, closer to multiple available bathrooms, and less noise of too many people in one room.

-- Other hostels I checked mostly all had issues of being too small, too noisy, too dirty, and bad service.
+- Other hostels I checked mostly all had issues of too small, too noisy, too dirty, bad service, weak internet.
+Or they were fully-booked too far ahead of time.

 Neighborhoods, walking areas, public squares: